ubidots/ubidots-arduino-gprs/README.rst

 String   value         The value you wish to send to Ubidots
 =======  ============  =====================================

 Saves a value to Ubidots.
-Returns true upon success.
-Returns false upon error.
+Returns "true" upon success and "false" upon error.